Naval Station Rota

-Naval Station Rota, also known as NAVSTA Rota (IATA: ROZ, ICAO: LERT) (Base Naval de Rota), is a Spanish-American naval base commanded by a Spanish Rear Admiral.
-Located in Rota in the Province of Cádiz, NAVSTA Rota is the largest American military community in Spain, housing US Navy and US Marine Corps personnel.
-There are also small US Army and US Air Force contingents on the base.
+Naval Station Rota, also known as NAVSTA Rota (IATA: ROZ, ICAO: LERT) (Base Naval de Rota), is a Spanish naval base, that is jointly used by the Spanish Navy and the United States Navy.
+Located in Rota in the Province of Cádiz, NAVSTA Rota is the largest American military community in Spain, housing U.S. Navy and U.S. Marine Corps personnel.
+There are also small U.S. Army and U.S. Air Force contingents on the base.

 History

+The construction of the Rota Naval Base was carried out in the 19th century, being the base of the Headquarters of the Spanish Fleet.

+U.S. agreement with Francoist dictatorship

-NAVSTA Rota has been in use since 1953, when Spanish dictator Francisco Franco strengthened relations with the United States as a move to relax international sanctions imposed by the United Nations since 1945.
+NAVSTA Rota has been in use by the U.S, since 1953, when Spanish dictator Francisco Franco strengthened relations with the United States as a move to relax international sanctions imposed by the United Nations since 1945.
 The installation now covers more than 6000 acre on the northern shore of Cadiz, an area recognized for its strategic, maritime importance over the centuries.

+Polaris submarines

+During the Cold War, Rota became an advanced base for SSBN submarines of the U.S. Navy, which was very important as the Soviet Union was in range of Polaris missiles launched from Rota.
 The Chief of Naval Operations deployed Submarine Squadron 16 (SUBRON 16) to Rota on 28 January 1964 and embarked upon USS Proteus.
 USS Lafayette completed its first Fleet Ballistic Missile (FBM) deterrent patrol with the Polaris missile and commenced the first refit and replenishment at Rota.
 During the early 1970s, the submarines assigned to SUBRON 16 were completing conversion to the Poseidon missile.
 That transition was completed when USS Francis Scott Key returned to Rota on 14 January 1974.
 Treaty negotiations between Spain and the United States in 1975 resulted in a planned withdrawal of SUBRON 16 from Spain, and the Chief of Naval Operations ordered studies to select a new refit site on the East Coast of the United States.
-The US Senate ratified the treaty in June 1976; it called for the squadron's withdrawal from Spain by July 1979.
+The U.S. Senate ratified the treaty in June 1976; it called for the squadron's withdrawal from Spain by July 1979.
 In November 1976 the Secretary of the Navy announced Naval Submarine Base Kings Bay, Georgia as that new refit site.